 Living in Peregian Springs: The Complete 2026 Guide to Sunshine Coast's Most Sought Locality

-Peregian Springs sits 10 kilometres north of Noosa on the Sunshine Coast.
-It has become one of Queensland's fastest-growing residential estates over the past decade.
+Peregian Springs sits 10km north of Noosa on the Sunshine Coast.
+It is one of Queensland's fastest-growing residential areas.

 What Is Peregian Springs and Who Lives Here?

-Peregian Springs is a master-planned residential community on the Sunshine Coast hinterland.
-It's positioned between the beach towns of Peregian Beach and Noosa, and the inland township of Yandina.
+Peregian Springs is a planned residential community on the Sunshine Coast.
+It sits between Peregian Beach and Noosa to the east.
+Yandina is to the west inland.

 Property Values and Current Market Dynamics

-Several licensed current prize home draws feature Sunshine Coast properties.
-Winning a home outright through a charity lottery eliminates many of these purchase pressures—no deposit, no mortgage, no settlement delays.
+Several licensed prize home draws feature Sunshine Coast homes.
+Winning a home through charity lottery is easy.
+You pay no deposit, no mortgage, no wait.

 Schools, Childcare, and Family Amenities